boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Slow... at scale IE not in RAM
  - Harder to scale because gotta duplicate all the data

 Inverted index.
 Pretty much building a map of terms to documents and then intersecting them and ranking.
-One issue with this technique is that you end up with enormous term lists for common terms.
-As mentioned previously we cannot use stop words to reduce this, and even if we did there is a lot of repetition in code so you tend to get a lot of huge term lists.
+One issue with this technique is that you end up with enormous term lists, known as posting lists for common terms.
+As mentioned previously we cannot use stop words to reduce this, and even if we did there is a lot of repetition in code so you tend to get a lot of huge posting lists.

 Advantages
  - Easy to query